for-Ely/Spring-boot-base-news-agg-web-app/README.md

 1. Clone the repository
 2. Navigate to the project directory
-4. Run `mvnw spring-boot:run` to start the Spring Boot application
+4. Run `start.bat` to start the application
-5. Run `python Flask.py` to start the Python part
 6. You can then access the application in your browser by navigating to `http://localhost:8080/home`